Give2Peer/g2p-server-symfony/GAME_DESIGN.md

+Everything in this file is a DRAFT.
+It is absolutely open to discussion !

 About
 =====

-Game design's primary purpose here is to tackle abusive users.
+The game design's primary purpose here is to tackle abusive users.
 It also provides rewards and recognition for positive behavior.

 Experience
 ==========

+It is called "Karma".

 Experience points are gained automatically by using the service.